 The family Bromeliaceae was named after Olaf Bromelius, a horticultural explorer, in the 17th century.
-Bromeliads are mainly epiphytic plants, meaning that they grow on trees, although some are terrestrial plants, meaning that they grow in in the ground.
-The cryptanthus species, which is sometimes sold at garden centers, is an example of a terrestrial orchid.
+Bromeliads are mainly epiphytic plants, meaning that they grow in trees, although some are terrestrial plants, meaning that they grow in in the ground.
+The Cryptanthus genus, which is sometimes sold at garden centers, is an example of a terrestrial bromeliad.

 The most popular bromeliads for home and office use are the Aechmea fasciata and several Guzmania species.
 Most of them are indigenous to Central and South America.
 The lush, silver-gray Spanish moss that flows from trees in the Southern United States is also a bromeliad.
 And so are those delicious pineapples that hail from Hawaii.
 Bromeliads are a very interesting family, indeed!

-- A daily misting of water would be appreciated.
-They do adapt well to indoor humidity levels.
+- A daily misting of water would be appreciated although they do adapt well to indoor humidity levels.

 ***For a variety of video clips on houseplant care from my 90's TV series now on YouTube: